Wix VS Shopify: How To Choose The Best For Your Online Shop

 Both Wix and Shopify are rich in features although, not surprisingly, each platform plays to its strengths.
 That means that as a general-purpose website builder, Wix offers a wider variety of features than Shopify does.
 Meanwhile, Shopify gets the win in the number of features focused strictly on eCommerce.
-That’s not to say Wix’s eCommerce feature set is paltry; it will work well for many online stores.

-Let’s start with a look at the impressive list of features both platforms offer.
+Let’s finish with a look at the impressive list of features both platforms offer.
 It’s important to note that not every feature is available with all plans; some are reserved for the top-tier plans.

 - Unlimited bandwidth